ria-l/card-binder/README.md

 ## bug

 - last page of binder aligns to bottom instead of top
-- resizing and regridding sometimes lose the plot
 - it's possible to "catch" the header row

 ## todo